Pylons/pyramid/docs/glossary.rst

     "view" directive's "view" attribute): the colon (``:``) is not used; in its place is a dot.
   View
+    Common vernacular for a :term:`view callable`.
+  View Callable
-    A "view" is a callable which returns a response object.
+    A "view callable" is a callable Python object which returns a response object which is associated with a :term:`view configuration`.
 It should accept two values: :term:`context` and :term:`request`.
 An alternate calling convention allows a view to be defined as a a callable which only accepts a single ``request`` argument.
-A view is the primary mechanism by which a developer writes user interface code within :mod:`repoze.bfg`.
-See :ref:`views_chapter`
+A view callable is the primary mechanism by which a developer writes user interface code within :mod:`repoze.bfg`.
-    for more information about :mod:`repoze.bfg` views.
+    See :ref:`views_chapter` for more information about
+    :mod:`repoze.bfg` view callables.
   View Configuration
     View configuration is the act of associating a view callable with configuration information.
 This configuration information helps